msmearerjain/jain-logic-api-node/README.md

 # jain-logic-api-node
-Sample of interaction with the Jain Logic API.
+An example of interaction with the Jain Logic API using node.js.